Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor: last updated 12/2019

 Timing of Surgery: Surgical removal of the pancreas has historically been performed as initial treatment, with chemotherapy and/or radiation therapy administered after surgery.
 Pancreatic cancer, however, often involves the area around the entry of the pancreatic and bile ducts into the small intestine, and many patients who undergo initial exploratory surgery with the intent to perform curative surgery are found to have widespread cancer that cannot be removed.
 Most of these patients can only have a procedure to divert the bile duct and stomach to the jejunum to palliate symptoms and/or prevent obstructions without removing the cancer.

 Some doctors have advocated the administration of chemotherapy and/or radiation therapy before surgery to shrink the cancer before surgery.
 This is referred to as “neoadjuvant therapy.”
 Patients with cancers that are “borderline” resectable may benefit from partial shrinkage of the cancer, which may allow a greater chance for complete removal of the cancer.
-While it is currently unclear whether neoadjuvant therapy improves survival rates, there are several potential advantages to administering neoadjuvant therapy before attempting surgical removal of the cancer.
+Research suggests that neoadjuvant therapy may improve survival rates and delay cancer progression in individuals with resectable and "borderline" resectable cancer.
+There are several other potential advantages to administering neoadjuvant therapy before attempting surgical removal of the cancer.
+(19)

 The side effects following surgery to remove pancreatic cancer are substantial and may delay the administering of post-operative (adjuvant) therapy.
 Approximately 25% to 33% of patients are unable to receive chemotherapy or radiation treatment following surgery.
 Additionally, some patients experience very rapid growth (recurrence) of pancreatic cancer following surgery.
 By administering neoadjuvant therapy, all patients are able to receive therapy for their cancer, while patients unlikely to benefit from treatment due to rapid growth of the cancer are spared the complications of surgery.
 Patients who experience cancer regression following neoadjuvant therapy are more likely to have their remaining cancer completely removed with surgery.